itaysnir/itaysnir.github.io/_posts/2022-11-07-networking-configuration-notes.markdown

 Capabilities: [1c0] Secondary PCI Express
 ```

-For extremely verbose output, consider `sudo lspci -vvv`.

 The offsets `[60], [48], etc` are offsets in the PCIe config space of the device, not MMIO space. \
 Also note `lspci` actually parses this information from `/proc/bus/pci/devices`, which contains some additional information.

 ### Sysfs

-In my setup, im interested to know the associated node of the `eth4` interface.
+In my setup, im interested to know the associated node of the `eth4` interface (the interface that is associated with the Mellanox-NIC).

-By navigating to `/sys/class/net/eth4/device`, we can read the value of `numa_node`, which would yield `0`! \
+By navigating to `/sys/class/net/eth4/device`, we can read the value of `numa_node`, which would yield `0`, as expected. \
 Once again, this means we have to run our benchmarks on core number 0.